-The Office of Student Residential Life assists students with their residential
+The Office of Student Residential Life assists students with their residential experience.
+It is responsible for the residence halls and University apartments.

-Students with problems or questions related to their housing situation can come to Room 110, Administration Building, for assistance.
+Students with problems or questions related to their housing situation can come to Room 214, Administration Building, for assistance.